 Torrenting with Avira Phantom VPN

 Avira doesn’t mention torrenting as a keyword in their presentation of Phantom VPN even though the service itself is not illegal and the VPN does allow P2P file sharing.
-There was a question posted in their forum more than four months ago, asking for a straight answer – is torrenting with Avira Phantom VPN allowed or not?
+There was a question posted in their forum months ago, asking for a straight answer – is torrenting with Avira Phantom VPN allowed or not?